Wjmoore32001/EzyReadComics/README.md

 - Fortnite and Marvel x Fortnite
 - Halo
 - Warhammer

-The publisher, external-title, and year filters are applied to the run queryset before issue prefetching.
-Issues belonging to filtered-out runs are not loaded for the timeline.

 Current Reading Era membership is stored through `CurrentReadingEraRun`.
 The population command is additive: once a run is linked, later command runs preserve that relation even if the run status changes.